ide2704/Kernel_Renyi_Transfer_Entropy/README.md

 The script Main.m generates the results for the proposed method (alpha = 2) shown in Figure 2A of the paper.
 The method itself is implemented in the function kRTE (functions\kRTE.m).

-Ivan De La Pava Panche, Automatics Research Group Universidad Tecnologica de Pereira, Pereira - Colombia
+Ivan De La Pava Panche, Automatics Research Group, Universidad Tecnologica de Pereira, email: ide@utp.edu.co
-email: ide@utp.edu.co